What is document archiving & how to automate it?

 Nanonets is an intelligent document management software with in-built OCR software that can help you convert all your paper documents into a digital searchable format.
 Nanonets is easy to use with a no-code drag-and-drop workflow builder that can automate any manual document process.

-You can also add rules to enhance data, rename files, categorize and sort documents, and more.
 Need help?
 Our team is here to help you set it all up!

 Head over to Nanonets and try doing it yourself now.
 Or ask our team to do it for you!